-This is a new service and permits employers to use IDSPs to carry out the digital identity verification element of right to work checks using identity verification technology (IDVT).
-The use of IDSPs is only available for carrying out checks on British and Irish citizens who have a valid passport.
+IDSPs can only be used to carry out digital identity verification element of right to work checks for British and Irish citizens who have a valid passport.
 The Home Office recommends the use of certified IDSP providers.
 The basic steps for using an IDSP are as follows: